The brouhaha over brand safety in video advertising has been increasingly growing in the last 12 months, and now it seems to have reached the peak.

 In today’s automated digital advertising landscape, most brands are facing a risk of losing control over their campaign display.

 The trick is, instead of appearing next to high-quality content on premium publishers’ websites, one’s video ads are sometimes running alongside irrelevant or even unsafe content.
-Not only can it lead to a huge ad budget waste, but also take a huge toll on the brand’s reputation.
+Not only can it lead to a huge ad budget waste, but also take a huge toll on the brand’s reputation management practices.

 This is actually why, ironing out the common brand safety issues is an urgent task for all industry players, including advertisers, publishers, media agencies and ad tech developers.